elevenlabs/elevenlabs-python/README.md

 ## 🔑 API Key

 The basic API has a limited number of characters.
 To increase this limit, you can get a free API key from [Elevenlabs](https://elevenlabs.io/) ([step-by-step guide](https://docs.elevenlabs.io/authentication/01-xi-api-key)) and set is as environment variable `ELEVEN_API_KEY`.
-Alternatively you can provide the `api_key` string argument to the `generate` function, or set it globally in code with:
+Alternatively, you can provide the `api_key` string argument to the `generate` function, or set it globally in code with:

 ```py
 from elevenlabs import set_api_key